-means in relation to a listed heritage place the modification or replacement of the internal or external fabric of a listed heritage place which has the effect of altering the heritage forms, fabric, and heritage values of the place.
-(See also 'maintenance').
+Means in relation to a scheduled heritage place the modification or replacement of the internal or external fabric of a scheduled heritage place which has the effect of altering the heritage forms, fabric, and heritage values of the place. (see also 'maintenance').